BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 Finally, `bmdeVersion` can be set to 'custom' to retrieve a subset of the fields normally returned as 'default' fields.
 The specific fields must then be specified as a String vector in the filter attribute 'fields'.
 If the client specifies fields not part of the normal 'default' set those fields will be ignored in the query.

+### Web Request Data ##

+If the NatureCounts web forms are used to generate a request for data on collections that would not  be unavailable to the user, the user can use the R-client api to check on the status of those data requests, and to download the data once the requests are approved.

+### List Collections ###

+`/data/list_requests`

+Obtain a list of web requests, their current status and the record count for each.
+If a `webRequestId` is supplied, only the status of that request will be returned.

+Authentication required.

+>Optional parameter: **webRequestid** - a specific web request id

+>Required parameter: **token** - the user's token

+>**Example URL:** /api/data/list_requests?topken=asdfasdf

+### Get Web Request Data ###

+`/data/get_data`

+This is a version of the `get_data` call described above, but with the required `webRequestid` parameter supplied.
+In this form, the only filter attributes that are used are `bmde_version` and `fields`.

+Obtain a list of web requests, their current status and the record count for each.
+If a `webRequestId` is supplied, only the status of that request will be returned.

+Authentication required.

+>Required parameter: **webRequestid** - a specific web request id

+>Required parameter: **token** - the user's token

+>Optional parameter: **lastRecord** - the highest `record_id` that the client received, defaulting to -1

+>Optional parameter: **numRecords** - the number of records to return, subject to an upper limit

+>Optional parameter: **filter** - attributes for `bmde_version` and `fields` are honoured

+>**Example URL:** /api/data/get_data?topken=asdfasdf&webrequestId=123456